MariaVlahova/codea-website/README.md

 ## Project Overview

 **Codea Blog** is a modern, hybrid content management system that seamlessly combines the power of Django/Wagtail CMS with FastAPI's high-performance REST API capabilities.
 This project demonstrates how to build a production-ready blog platform that serves both content editors (via Wagtail's intuitive admin interface) and developers (via a modern REST API).
+The AUtorization and Authentication is handle by SSO solution.

 ### Key Highlights